han-steve/MTS-mp4-converter-Apple-Photos/README.md

 The first command converts the video and autio to a QuickTime-compatible format while the second one copies over the timestamp.
 To automate the process of converting all photos and preserving the folder structure, I wrote this Go script.

+It's recommended to build it from source (by running go build cmd/main.go - if you don't have go installed, [install it](https://go.dev/doc/install)).
+To execute this command, provide the root directory, source folder name, and destination folder name as command line arguments.For example, execute ./main /Users/user/Desktop /Source /Destination.

+After executing it, it shows a progress bar displaying the conversion progress.
+Since running ffmpeg on big files is slow, allow it plenty of time to run (for my library of 900 videos, it took 15 hours).